-- 226. Plaintiffs also propose to represent a multi-state express- and implied-warranty class. - 227.
-The proposed multi-state express- and implied-warranty class is defined, per prior federal district court authority, as:
+- 228. Plaintiffs also propose to represent a multi-state express- and implied-warranty class. - 229.
+The proposed multi-state express- and implied-warranty class is defined, per prior California federal district court authority, as:

-All residents of New Jersey, California, Delaware, District of Columbia, Kansas, Missouri, Ohio, Utah, Virginia, or West Virginia, who purchased one or more of the Products as defined herein in one of those states on or after January 01, 2018, and until the date the Class is certified by the Court, excluding Defendant and Defendant's officers, directors, employees, agents, and affiliates, and the Court and its staff.
+All residents of California, Delaware, District of Columbia, Kansas, Missouri, New Jersey, Ohio, Utah, Virginia, or West Virginia, who purchased one or more of the Products as defined herein in one of those states on or after January 01, 2018, and until the date the Class is certified by the Court, excluding Defendant and Defendant's officers, directors, employees, agents, and affiliates, and the Court and its staff.

-- 228. Plaintiffs also propose to represent a multi-state misrepresentation, fraud, and fraudulent inducement class. - 229.
-The multi-state misrepresentation, fraud, and fraudulent inducement class is defined consistent with existing federal court authority, as:
+- 230. Plaintiffs also propose to represent a multi-state breach of contract, breach of good faith, and fraudulent inducement class. - 231.
+The multi-state breach of contract, breach of good faith, and fraudulent inducement class is defined consistent with California federal court authority, as:

-All residents of New Jersey, California, Alabama, Alaska, Colorado, Connecticut, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Massachusetts, Missouri, New York, North Dakota, Oregon, Texas, Utah, or West Virginia, who purchased one or more of the Products as defined herein in one of those states on or after January 01, 2018, and until the date the Class is certified by the Court, excluding Defendant and Defendant's officers, directors, employees, agents, and affiliates, and the Court and its staff.
+All residents of California, Alabama, Alaska, Colorado, Connecticut, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Massachusetts, Missouri, New Jersey, New York, North Dakota, Oregon, Texas, Utah, or West Virginia, who purchased one or more of the Products as defined herein in one of those states on or after January 01, 2018, and until the date the Class is certified by the Court, excluding Defendant and Defendant's officers, directors, employees, agents, and affiliates, and the Court and its staff.

-- 230. During the Class Period, the Products unlawfully contained an undisclosed artificial flavor and were otherwise improperly and unlawfully labeled. - 231.
-During the Class Period, Class members purchased one or more of the Products and incurred the same injuries as alleged herein for the Plaintiffs. - 232.
-The proposed Class meets all criteria for a class action, including numerosity, typicality, superiority, and adequacy of representation; there is a well-defined community of interest in questions of law and fact common to the Class. - 233.
+- 232. During the Class Period, the Products unlawfully contained an undisclosed artificial flavor and were otherwise improperly and unlawfully labeled. - 233.
+During the Class Period, Class members purchased one or more of the Products and incurred the same injuries as alleged herein for the Plaintiffs. - 234.
+The proposed Class meets all criteria for a class action, including numerosity, typicality, superiority, and adequacy of representation; there is a well-defined community of interest in questions of law and fact common to the Class. - 235.
 The proposed Class satisfies numerosity.
 Defendant distributes the products through numerous mass-market retailers nationwide; the Class numbers at least in the tens of thousands of consumers.
 Individual joinder of the Class members in this action is impractical.
-Addressing the Class members' claims through this class action will benefit Class members, the parties, and the courts. - 234.
+Addressing the Class members' claims through this class action will benefit Class members, the parties, and the courts. - 236.
 The proposed Class satisfies typicality.
 Plaintiffs' claims are typical of and are not antagonistic to the claims of other Class members.
 Plaintiffs and the Class members all purchased the Products, were deceived by the false and deceptive labeling, and lost money as a result.